-Kaposi’s sarcoma is a rare type of skin cancer that most often affects people who have compromised immune systems such as AIDS patients or people who are taking drugs to suppress their natural immune response.
+Kaposi’s sarcoma is a rare type of skin cancer that most often affects those who have compromised immune systems such as people who are taking drugs to suppress their natural immune response.
 It can also arise in people of Mediterranean ancestry.

 Kaposi’s sarcoma attacks the skin’s blood vessels and appears as raised purple or red patches on the skin or mucous membranes.